Ruim Baan voor Vissen (Make Way for Fish) gets a sequel

 Suitable living environment

-Some fish species, such as eel, smelt, flounder, stickleback, and river lamprey, depend on both salt and fresh water.
-Once they are inland, it is important that they can swim further inland to spawn and/or grow.
-Making weirs and pumping stations passable, re-meandering streams, and constructing nature-friendly banks creates a suitable living environment.
+Some fish species, such as eel, smelt, flounder, stickleback, and river lamprey, depend on both saltwater and freshwater.
+Once they enter inland waters, it is important that they be able to swim further inland to spawn and/or grow.
+Making weirs pumping stations passable, re-meandering streams, and creating nature-friendly banks helps create a suitable habitat.

 Improving fish migration routes

-Since 2010, the water boards have been working on the Ruim Baan voor Vissen (Make Way for Fish) project, which has significantly improved fish migration to and from the Wadden Sea.
-Measures have been implemented at Delfzijl, among other places, to make it easier for migratory fish to swim to the Duurswold storage canals, a fish passage has been constructed in the Wadden Sea dike at Zwarte Haan in Friesland, and North Holland has been given the VisKringloop (Fish Cycle).
+Since 2010, the water authorities have been working on the Ruim Baan voor Vissen (Make Way for Fish) project, which has significantly improved fish migration to and from the Wadden Sea.
+Measures have been implemented at Delfzijl, among other places, to make it easier for migratory fish to swim to the Duurswold catchwater canals, a fish passage has been constructed in the Wadden Sea dyke at Zwarte Haan in Friesland, and North Holland has been given the VisKringloop (Fish Cycle).
 All of these improvements facilitate fish migration from the Wadden Sea to the provinces of Fryslân, Groningen, and North Holland.

-This improvement will continue with the follow-up to Make Way for Fish.
-Investments are being made in the construction of spawning and nursery areas for migratory fish in the coastal area, and a number of bottlenecks at pumping stations and locks are being resolved.
-This will allow fish to access larger polder areas.
+This improvement continues with the next phase of the "Clear the Way for Fish" initiative.
+Investments are being made in the creation of spawning and rearing grounds for migratory fish in the coastal area, and a number of bottlenecks at pumping stations locks are being resolved.
+This will allow fish to access larger polder areas as well.

 Monitoring and knowledge sharing

-This is done in collaboration with other authorities, nature conservation organizations, social groups, knowledge institutes, professional fishermen, and anglers.
-The parties involved and the business community are challenged to come up with cost-saving and innovative solutions.
-A monitoring program tracks the effectiveness of fish migration facilities, freshwater-saltwater transitions, and brackish water areas on an annual basis.
+This is being done in collaboration with other government agencies, nature conservation organizations, civil society groups, research institutions, commercial fishermen, and recreational anglers.
+Stakeholders and the business community are challenged to come up with cost-saving and innovative solutions.
+An annual monitoring program tracks the effectiveness of fish migration facilities, freshwater-saltwater crossings, and brackish water areas.
 The knowledge gained is shared both domestically and internationally.
-The Living Lab brings together knowledge and resources.
+The Living Lab brings together this knowledge and expertise.

 Support from the Wadden Fund